strayMat/how_to_select_causal_models/response_to_reviewer.md

 Another question: do the differences between risks in experiments follow known theoretical results?
 For example, it is well known (e.g. https://www.semanticscholar.org/reader/112aba9c62f98b9684693f4c20c30274bc9eb1dc or [Rudas ans jaroszewisz, 2017](https://link.springer.com/content/pdf/10.1007/s10618-018-0576-8.pdf)) that the tau risk performs poorly.

+> The differences between risks have been explored *theoretically* by XX for the lose performance of the U-risk.
+For the other risk, we are not aware of any theoretical results.
+> The differences between risks have been highlighted *experimentally* in other papers such as [Schuler, et al., 2018](https://arxiv.org/pdf/1804.05146) for quadratic and stepwise data generation processes or [Curt et Van der Schaar, 2023](https://proceedings.mlr.press/v202/curth23b/curth23b.pdf) exploring more diverse outcome generation processes such as CATE complexity.
+They both underline good performances for the R risk.

 > The second paper is from the uplift regression literature.
 It focus on full randomization problems and a linear specification with gaussian predictors.
 It shows theoretically that a linear T-learner (called double model approach in their approach) has smaller asymptotical variance than a treatment ratio reweighted outcome S learner.
 However, they note that in non normal cases the  T-learner can be ill-defined or with high variance.
 They propose a corrected reweighted S-learner approach to reduce this  variance.
 They show empirically that it behaves better than the non corrected version on a simulation and two real world problems.
 > I am not sure to see the link with the tau-risk.
 The paper does not compare risks but corrected or uncorrected vs T-learners.
 In addition, they only consider full randomization and linear problems.
 In our case, we consider a more general setting with a variety of data generation procedures and we focus on non-randomized situations where the distribution of the treatment is conditioned by the predictors.